-Sharon Tighe is a graduate of Digital Skills Academy's BSc (Honours) Degree in Digital Technology, Design and Innovation programme.
+Sharon Tighe is a graduate of our BSc (Honours) Degree in Digital Technology, Design and Innovation programme.

 I learned so much.
 On the technical side, I expanded my existing skillset a great deal.
 There have been countless changing trends in the digital sector in recent years, and because I am curious and interested in the area by nature, I have kept up-to-date but often solely from a single point of view - that of a consumer of digital or a marketing professional.
 Within this course, I learned more about understanding that total communications system and the importance of collaboration between an entire digital team.
 Even though I was focused on the Project Management & Digital Business side of the project, I had to cover elements of coding and design as part of the degree programme and I loved it.
 It was fascinating and it brought a deeper understanding to what I do in my profession, including the limitations and opportunities for experimentation in these fields.

 It was definitely a pro that the course was delivered online and it was one of the reasons that the course appealed to me so much.
 It meant I could fit the course into my life on my terms, around my family and employment.